Snow in Western Australia

 There's something exhilarating and awe-inspiring about experiencing at close quarters the raw power and beauty of nature in a wild mood.
 Those who chase thunderstorms and tornadoes - stormchasers - know this well.
 I enjoy that sort of thing too, but with my preference for cold and bleak weather I love seeking and finding snowstorms.
 West Australian snowstorms are extra special because they are so rare.

-This and the following pages describe and illustrate some of my attempts to find snow on the Stirling Ranges of Western Australia.
+Beginning with some near misses, this and the following pages describe and illustrate some of my attempts to find snow on the Stirling Ranges of Western Australia.

 This was my first snowchase.
 Back then I had only media weather forecasts to guide me, but it looked promising for snow, so I headed south for a long weekend and based myself in Albany.
 In bleak weather I climbed Toolbrunup Peak in search of the white stuff - I found none, but succeeded in becoming very cold and wet.
 Upon arriving home in Perth I read in the paper that it had indeed snowed in the Stirling Ranges: a huge 10cm had fallen the day after I was there.
 I had narrowly missed one of the biggest falls of the last few decades.

 Lessons learned: 1.
 Timing is important: in WA, snow occurs in the cold air that follows a cold front, not during the passage of the front.
 2: Toolbrunup Peak can be dangerously slippery in very wet weather, if you're not used to that sort of thing.

 Another snow opportunity missed.
 With information from the Weatherzone website I recognised the likelihood of snow falling on Bluff Knoll on this date.
 However, past experience led me to think it wouldn't be quite cold enough for snow to accumulate on the ground.
 Also it was during a working week and I felt too tired for an overnight drive, so I let this one pass.